 SO MUCH MORE THAN JUST WHISKY

 The other unexpected facet of the Whisky Village was found in the center of the village.
-Several beautifully decorated temples, shrines and relics painted the central square with a vibrancy that wasn’t found elsewhere in the relatively poor area.
+Several beautifully decorated temples, shrines, and relics painted the central square with a vibrancy that wasn’t found elsewhere in the relatively poor area.
+You can quickly see why a visit to the Whisky Village definitely needs to be on your Laos bucket list.

 HOW ARE THEY MAKING THE STUFF?